 Once they fell in love with my air fryer cauliflower steaks I knew I could move on from there and test a few veggies mixed together like this.

 These two items can really be found year round which is great.
-You just need a bit of time to prep each of them of course.
+You could add baby carrots too but that is a no from my husband.
 Slicing the ends off your brussels and halving them is all for that one.
 Take a few more minutes to take the core out of this head and breaking up the cauliflower florets into bite size pieces.

 This may 20 minutes total but beyond that you just toss them into a large bowl with some olive oil salt and pepper and throw them on to a baking sheet.
 Yes you should always preheat the oven for best results.
 If you’d rather use high heat to make air fryer cauliflower instead you could do it that way.